prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 # AdMob Integration

-The integration of Prebid Mobile with Google AdMob assumes that publisher has an AdMob account has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.
+The integration of Prebid Mobile with Google AdMob assumes that the publisher has an AdMob account and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app.

-If you do not have GAM SDK in the app yet, refer the the [Google Integration Documentation](https://developers.google.com/admob/android/quick-start).
+See the [Google's integration documentation](https://developers.google.com/admob/android/quick-start) for the AdMob integration details.

+Prebid is integrated into the AdMob monetization via adapters.

 ## AdMob Integration Overview